kean/Pulse/README.md

 <hr/>

-**Pulse** is a logging system with structured persistent storage.
+**Pulse** is a structured logging system.
+Record and inspect network requests and other logs right from your iOS app using Pulse Console.
+Share logs and view them on Pulse macOS app.

-**PulseUI** allows you to quickly preview logs in your iOS or tvOS apps.
-Share logs, and use Pulse macOS app to search and filter them.
-Inspect your app's network traffic. **PulseUI** is available for [**GitHub sponsors**](https://github.com/sponsors/kean) and will be open sourced when there are enough sponsors behind it.
+> **PulseUI** is available for [**GitHub sponsors**](https://github.com/sponsors/kean) and will be available for free when the target number of sponsors is reached.

-> Please note that this is *not* a network debugging tool like Proxyman, Charles, or Wireshark.
-It *won't* automatically intercept all network traffic coming from your app or device.
-It *will* allow you to log and inspect requests that your app makes using `URLSession`, `Alamofire`.
-To learn more about Pulse, see the [introductory post](https://kean.blog/post/pulse).

 <br/>